JainAbhi2411/DineQR/docs/prd.md

 - End-to-end encryption for chat messages
 - PCI-DSS compliance for payment processing
 - HTTPS for all communications
-- Regular security audits and penetration testing
-- Data encryption at rest and in transit
+- Regular security audits and penetration testing\n- Data encryption at rest and in transit
 - GDPR and data privacy compliance
 - **Restaurant ID validation** at multiple checkpoints to prevent order misrouting
 - Secure customer name storage and display with privacy controls
+- **WebSocket security**: Secure WebSocket (WSS) protocol with authentication tokens

 ### 6.2 Performance
 - Progressive Web App (PWA) for offline support